Dennis Baker, University of Guelph

 Emmett Macfarlane, University of Waterloo

-Emmett Macfarlane is an Associate Professor of Political Science at the University of Waterloo.
+Emmett Macfarlane is a Professor of Political Science at the University of Waterloo.
 His main research interests focus on the intersection of governance, constitutional law, and public policy, with a particular focus on the Supreme Court of Canada, Parliament, and the Charter of Rights.
-Several other ongoing projects include work on constitutional change, officers of Parliament, and free expression.
+Several other ongoing projects include work on constitutional change, unwritten constitutionalism, and a comparative project on the regulation of online hate speech in Canada, New Zealand, and the United Kingdom.

 His first book, Governing from the Bench: The Supreme Court of Canada and the Judicial Role (UBC Press, 2013), examines the internal workings and judicial behaviour at the Court.
 His second book, Constitutional Pariah: Reference re Senate Reform and the Future of Parliament (UBC Press, 2021) is a study of the Senate, Senate reform, and constitutional change.
-He is also the editor of Constitutional Amendment in Canada (University of Toronto Press, 2016), Policy Change, Courts, and the Canadian Constitution (University of Toronto Press, 2018), and Dilemmas of Free Expression (University of Toronto Press, 2022).
+His latest book, with Janet Hiebert and Anna Drake, is Legislating under the Charter: Parliament, Executive Power, and Rights (University of Toronto Press, 2023).
+He is also the editor of Constitutional Amendment in Canada (University of Toronto Press, 2016), Policy Change, Courts, and the Canadian Constitution (University of Toronto Press, 2018), Dilemmas of Free Expression (University of Toronto Press, 2022), and Constitutional Crossroads: Reflections on Charter Rights, Reconciliation, and Change (with Kate Puddister) (UBC Press, 2022).

-He has published over 25 papers in various journals and edited books, including the International Political Science Review, International Journal of Constitutional Law (I-CON), Canadian Journal of Political Science, Canadian Public Administration, Supreme Court Law Review, National Journal of Constitutional Law, McGill Law Journal, Review of Constitutional Studies, and Ottawa Law Journal.
+He has published over 25 papers in various journals and edited books, including the International Political Science Review, International Journal of Constitutional Law (I-CON), Canadian Journal of Political Science, Canadian Public Administration, Supreme Court Law Review, Osgoode Hall Law Journal, Alberta Law Review, National Journal of Constitutional Law, McGill Law Journal, Review of Constitutional Studies, and Ottawa Law Journal.

 Andrew McDougall, University of Toronto